Don’t just focus on getting the numbers right -- transformative CFOs turn rows and columns into a visual story that lasts

 8. Use Analytics to Add More Substance Behind the Style

 Yes, a picture is worth a thousand words, but beautiful financial reporting is even more valuable when it provides guidance – predictive and prescriptive – on the future of your organization and how to get there.
-Numerous technologies exists to improve the way finance departments not only crunch the numbers and make sense of them, but what they say about the future of your business.
+Numerous technologies exist to improve the way finance departments not only crunch the numbers and make sense of them, but what they say about the future of your business.

 This article on Accounting Today argues that data visualization is critical for areas like internal audit, but not without better analytics under the hood.
 It quotes research from Deloitte where 86 percent of the chief audit executives said they use analytics but only 24 percent employ analytics at an intermediate level and seven percent at an advanced level.